beanandbean/CenTaD2016-DSR/report/final-report2.md

 The first language model examined in the project is a probability-based model called __"n-gram language model"__.
-This is a very common model used in natural language processing algorithms.
-This model assumed that in a language some words are commonly used together, and some words would rarely be adjacent.
+This is a very common model used in natural language processing tasks.
+This model assumes that in a language, the words that can follow a given sequence of words form a conditional distribution.
 If an algorithm can observe such trends, it should be able to make conclusions that a sentence where words appear in commonly seen orders will more likely to make sense than a sentence where words appear in rarely seen orders.
 For example, examine the following data: